IoLanguage/eerie/README.md

 ## Usage

-Eerie ships with a command line tool.
+Besides of the API, Eerie has a commandline interface.
 To install a package, for example, run:

 ```
 $ eerie install https://github.com/josip/generys.git